-Apple’s Next-Generation 5-Nanometer Chips For iPhones, iPads Will Likely Debut Late 2019 – Early 2020
+Apple’s Next Generation 5-Nanometer Chips For iPhones, iPads Will Likely Debut Late 2019 – Early 2020

-During its technology symposium in Taiwan on June 21, Taiwan Semiconductor Manufacturing Company (TSMC) CEO CC Wei stated that the production of its next-generation 5-nanometer chips would likely begin sometime near the end of 2019, with mass production of the processors slated for an early 2020 release.
+During its technology symposium in Taiwan on June 21, CC Wei, the CEO of Taiwan Semiconductor Manufacturing Company (TSMC) stated that the production of its next generation 5-nanometer chips would likely begin sometime near the end of 2019, with mass production of the processors slated for an early 2020 release.
 TSMC’s 5nm chips are expected to be rolled out in Apple’s future iPhone and iPad series, which are set for release a few years from now.

 During his talk at the symposium, Wei noted that the company’s ongoing production ramp for its 7nm chips is going well, with capacity hitting 12 million in 2018.
 These figures correspond to a 9 percent increase from the company’s production output in year-on-year, when TSMC manufactured 10.5 million units.
 As noted in a DigiTimes report, however, the company did not elaborate on the specific orders from its high-profile customers such as Apple.

 Apple is expected to adopt TSMC’s 7nm chips in its upcoming iPhone and iPad series for 2018.
 According to reports, the 5.8-inch iPhone X 2018, the 6.5-inch iPhone X Plus, and the 6.1-inch LCD iPhone would all be fitted with the company’s next-generation processor, expected to be called the A12 chip.
-The A12 processor, or a slightly upgraded A12X chip, is also expected to be the processor of choice for Apple’s flagship tablet line — the iPad Pro series — which happens also expected to debut a refreshed design when it gets unveiled.
+The A12 processor, or a slightly upgraded A12X chip, is also expected to be the processor of choice for Apple’s flagship tablet line — the iPad Pro series — which is also expected to debut a refreshed design when it gets unveiled.

 Apple’s homegrown A-series processors are among the best in the mobile market, with its latest iteration — the A11 Bionic — earning top marks in benchmarking tests.
 As noted in a Tom’s Guide report, the A11 Bionic practically decimated every other mobile phone chip in the market in terms of raw power and performance.
 The A11 Bionic is an Apple-designed six-core CPU that features two performance cores and four high-efficiency cores, with the former offering a 25 percent performance boost.
 Overall, the A11 Bionic features up to a 70 percent improvement over Apple’s A10 Fusion chip in the iPhone 7 series.
 Apple’s GPU is also 30 percent faster than its direct predecessor.